EPFL-LCN/neuronaldynamics-exercises/doc/exercises/setup.rst

    pip install --upgrade neurodynex

-Using anaconda or miniconda
+Using anaconda/miniconda
 ---------------------------

-Temporarily, we do not offer anaconda packages, however, you can easily install neurodynex by executing the following:
+We offer anaconda packages for the most recent releases, which is the easiest way of running the exercises.

+Head over to the `miniconda download page <http://conda.pydata.org/miniconda.html>`__ and install **miniconda** (for Python 2.7 preferably).
+To **install or update** the exercise classes for your anaconda environment, it suffices to run:

 .. code-block:: bash

-   conda install -c brian-team brian2 conda install -c brian-team matplotlib
+   conda install -c brian-team -c epfl-lcn neurodynex

-Download the source of the repository https://github.com/EPFL-LCN/neuronaldynamics-exercises/archive/master.zip, and unpack it to a directory.

-From the directory you can then follow the exercises.